 1/4 cup plus 2 tablespoons granulated sugar

 1/4 cup packed light-brown sugar

 1/2 teaspoon ground cinnamon

-1/2 cup apricots preserves, heated and cooled slightly
+1/2 cup apricots or raspberry preserves, heated and cooled slightly

 Meanwhile, make filling.
-In a medium bowl, mix together granulated and brown sugar, cinnamon, raisins, and walnuts; set aside.
+In a medium bowl, toss together granulated and brown sugars, cinnamon, raisins, and walnuts; set aside.

-On a lightly floured surface, roll out 1 piece of dough into a rectangle about 1/8-inch thick.
-Spread a thin layer of preserves over dough; sprinkle with filling mixture.
-Roll dough into a log beginning with one of the long sides; wrap in plastic wrap.
+On a lightly floured surface, roll out 1 piece of dough into a rectangle about 1/8-inch thick, roughly 12 or so inches wide.
+(I find making it wider makes it harder to manage or store.)
+Spread a thin layer of preserves evenly over dough; sprinkle with filling mixture.
+Roll dough into a tight log beginning with one of the long sides; wrap in plastic wrap.
 Transfer dough log baking sheet.
 Repeat process with remaining piece of dough.
 Place dough logs in refrigerator; let chill at least 1 hour.

 rugelach pinwheels was originally published on smittenkitchen.com